jeka-dev/jeka/docs/getting-started.md

 file as `@script.name=Everybody`('script' being the simple class name with camel-case).

 !!!
 Note
-    Execute `jeka : --help` to display specific help on the current script.
+    Execute `jeka script: --help` to display specific help on the current script.

-## Add dependencies
+### Add dependencies

 Your script can depends on libs located in a Maven repository, or on folder/jar located on file system.